realead/funperf/README.md

     acos    12      535        535      535
     atan    23      23         23       23

-atan is about factor 5-10 faster than glibc, but strangely asin/acos are much slower for invalid arguments(>1).
-However otherwise 4 times as fast.
+atan is about factor 15 faster than glibc, but strangely asin/acos are much slower for invalid arguments(>1).
+However, VML is otherwise 4 times faster.

 #### asin/acos/atan